sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : This term is used in SACM to describe a recorded point in time at which an endpoint attribute is created or updated by a target endpoint and observed, transmitted or processed by a SACM component.
 Timestamps can be created by target endpoints or SACM components and are associated with endpoint attributes provided or consumed by SACM components.
 Outside of the domain of SACM components the assurance of correctness of time stamps is typically significantly lower than inside a SACM domain.
 In general, it cannot be simply assumed that the source of time a target endpoint uses is synchronized or trustworthy.

+Vulnerability Assessment:

+: The process of determining whether a set of endpoints is vulnerable according to the information contained in the vulnerability description information.

-Vulnerability description information:
+Vulnerability Description Information:

 : Information pertaining to the existence of a flaw or flaws in software, hardware, and/or firmware, which could potentially have an adverse impact on enterprise IT functionality and/or security.
 Vulnerability description information should contain enough information to support vulnerability detection.

-Vulnerability detection data:
+Vulnerability Detection Data:

 : A type of guidance extracted from vulnerability description information that describes the specific mechanisms of vulnerability detection that is used by an enterprise's vulnerability management capability to determine if a vulnerability is present on an endpoint.

-Vulnerability management capability:
+Vulnerability Management Capability:

 : An enterprise IT capability managing endpoint vulnerabilities and associated metadata on an ongoing basis by ingesting vulnerability description information and vulnerability detection data, and performing a vulnerability assessment.

-Vulnerability assessment:

-: The process of determining whether a set of endpoints is vulnerable according to the information contained in the vulnerability description information.

 #  IANA Considerations